Brazil decommissioning its only aircraft carrier, Sao Paulo

 Oddly enough, Brazil was a mentor to China’s fledgling carrier program—in 2009, Brazil agreed to train Chinese navy officers on the São Paulo.
 In 2013, according to the Xinhua state media service, a cadre of Brazilian Navy carrier pilots were training China’s People’s Liberation Army Navy in carrier flight operations.

-Posted by Ian Greenhalgh on February 21, 2017, With 1271 Reads Filed under Military.
+Posted by Ian Greenhalgh on February 21, 2017, With 1321 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.